PeterPerhac/cheat-sheets/linux-and-osx.md

 Ctrl+d to signal end of file to a process reading from terminal.

 Ctrl+c tells the terminal to send a **SIGINT** to the current foreground process, which by default translates into terminating the application.
 Ctrl+d tells the terminal that it should register an **EOF** on standard input.
-The **EOF** signal indicates the end of standard input and there is no more text for the application processing the standard input to process.
-Usually an application will, on receiving **EOF**, finish execution and return control to the shell.
+The **EOF** signal indicates the end of standard input.
+That is, there will be no more text for the application processing it.
+Usually that application will, on receiving **EOF**, finish execution and return control to the shell.

 ## Signals